AlisAquilae/Academia/content/Notes/Summaries/Water 2/Water 2 Summary Catchment Hydrology.md

 $$

-With C the integration constant.
+With $C$ the integration constant.
 So, the following holds:

 $$
 \bar{H}(t)=e^C e^{-\frac{c^*}{\mu A}t} \tag{1.8}